Koeng101/freegenes_net/README.md

 ### Users

-A FreeGenes User is any organization or person that gets Blocks.
+A XYZ User is any organization or person that gets Blocks.
 Users have 1 responsibility:

 - To make the world a better place (without causing harm to others or the environment)